 There are tens, maybe even hundreds of thousands of TEFL jobs advertised worldwide.

 If you have a TEFL qualification from an accredited course provider and a degree* then you will have your pick of countries and employers.
 Surely achieving a TEFL certificate is a passport to making exciting decisions for yourself and your family?
 One of the best things about becoming a qualified TEFL teacher is the freedom it provides!

 Meanwhile, a guaranteed job is going to offer non-negotiable terms and pay, which is quite likely to be less favourable in comparison to a job you would find for yourself.

 You could end up placed in a less-than-optimal location, having to work more hours than you should.
 What’s more, you’ll likely earn less than other positions in the same area.
 Again, is it worth sacrificing the freedom to choose the right job for you?

 *even without a degree there are plenty of options to TEFL!

 What sort of employer hires without an interview?

-And remember, an interview is a two-way street.
+Crucially, remember that an interview is a two-way street.
 You need to make sure the job is a good fit for you just as much as the employer needs to make sure you’re the right candidate.
-Without an interview neither side really knows what they’re getting into.
+Without an interview, neither side really knows what they’re getting into.

 These jobs usually aren’t always guaranteed